RAMP-PCAR/ramp-pcar-docs/docs/dojo-setup-en.md

 Now that the map exists, the remainder of UI tasks are executed.
 This includes:

 * Construction and initialization of the Navigation widget
-* Event handlers for maptips and feature highlighting are wired up
 * The basemap selector is initialized
 * Construction and initialization of the Layer Selector
 * Initialization of the Advanced Toolbar, if required